Methodology

 Limits and honesty

-Component ratings involve editorial judgment — two reasonable analysts could differ by half a point.
+Component ratings involve editorial judgment — two reasonable people applying the same rubric could differ by half a point.
 What we guarantee is that the judgment is consistent across cards, the weights are fixed and public, the assumptions are published, and no commercial consideration ever reaches the scoring step.
+Rankings do not use hidden hundredths to break a tie readers cannot see.

 Frequently asked questions